-Drugs entering Florida through Canada could be transshipped from almost any country, which increases the likelihood of not only the mishandling of drugs (e.g., through temperature/humidity variations and contamination), but also counterfeiting, mistakes in repackaging, and deceptive packaging and relabeling practices.
-Canadian law does not prohibit the transshipment of drugs from any country - including those in the developing world - into Canada and then into the U.S. As the U.S. Health and Human Services Task Force on Prescription Drug Importation found, "most countries impose a lesser level of regulation on products that are merely transshipped through their country."ii As such, vendor candidates should be required to include an assessment comparing the safety and security of foreign regulatory systems to the United States Food and Drug Administration's (FDA's) regulatory system to protect medicines manufactured for the United States.
-Absent such an assessment, AHCA will not be able to determine whether the health and safety of Floridians is worse off than it would be absent an importation program.
+Drugs entering Colorado through Canada could be transshipped from almost any country, which increases the likelihood of not only the mishandling of drugs (e.g., through temperature/humidity variations and contamination), but also counterfeiting, mistakes in repackaging, and deceptive packaging and relabeling practices.
+Canadian law does not prohibit the transshipment of drugs from any country - including those in the developing world - into Canada and then into the U.S. As the U.S. Health and Human Services Task Force on Prescription Drug Importation found, "most countries impose a lesser level of regulation on products that are merely transshipped through their country."
+As such, vendor candidates would need to provide the state with an assessment comparing the safety and security of foreign regulatory systems to the U.S. Food and Drug Administration's (FDA's) regulatory system to protect medicines intended for the United States.
+Even with such an assessment, the Department likely would not be able to determine whether the health and safety of Coloradans is worse off than it would be absent an importation program.

 In March 2017, a bipartisan group of four former FDA Commissioners sent a letter to Congress opposing importation from Canada.
-Among their reasons for opposition, the Commissioners cited serious risks to patients and consumers and an increased likelihood that drugs purchased from foreign countries may be substandard, unsafe, adulterated, or fake.
-The letter further stated the FDA lacks the resources needed to oversee an importation program.iii
+Among their reasons for opposition, the Commissioners cited serious risks to patients and consumers, and an increased likelihood that drugs purchased from foreign countries may be substandard, unsafe, adulterated, or fake.
+The letter further stated that the FDA lacks the resources needed to oversee an importation program. iv

 In 2018, HHS Secretary Azar stated, "the last four FDA commissioners have said there is no effective way to ensure drugs coming from Canada really are coming from Canada, rather than being routed from, say, a counterfeit factory in China.
 The United States has the safest regulatory system in the world.
 The last thing we need is open borders for unsafe drugs in search of savings that cannot be safely achieved.
-You can't improve competition and choice in our drug markets with gimmicks like these."iv The proposed importation program is targeted at lowering the state's costs for covering many vulnerable populations.
-The inherent dangers of an open supply chain not only put individuals at risk but could have the unintended consequences of exacerbating the costs of treatment due to increased hospitalizations, emergency room visits, and other health conditions associated with consumption of an adulterated medicine.
+You can't improve competition and choice in our drug markets with gimmicks like these."
+The proposed importation program is targeted at lowering the state's costs for covering many vulnerable populations.
+The inherent dangers of an open supply chain not only put those and other individuals at risk but could have the unintended consequences of exacerbating the costs of treatment due to increased hospitalizations, emergency room visits, and other health conditions associated with consumption of an adulterated medicine.